Franciscan Action Network has signed up as a mobilizing partner in the Poor People’s Campaign moral march in Washington, D.C.

 Drawing on our deepest values stemming from the Constitution and our faith traditions, we will march to summon the political will to use the abundant resources we have to meet the needs of all people.
 America has to guarantee living wages and adequate income, healthcare, affordable housing, quality public education, expanded voting rights and access to democracy, fair taxation, debt relief, just immigration, a climate where we can all thrive, and a world committed to peace rather than violence and war.

-FAN will gather Franciscans and Franciscan-hearted people for a brief prayer service at 9am outside St. Patrick’s Catholic Church on 10th Street NW and then we will march together to the assembly location at 3rd Street and Pennsylvania Ave.
-Click here for more details.
+FAN will gather Franciscans and other Catholics for a brief prayer service at 9am outside St. Patrick’s Catholic Church on 10th Street NW and then we will march together to the assembly location at 3rd Street and Pennsylvania Ave.
+NW.
+Meanwhile, anyone with limited mobility will gather at 3rd St. & Constitution Ave.
+NW.

 Buses are available from all over the country.
 Click here to learn about bus options.